jrawbits/VE-Installer/config/ReadMe.md

 The Locations key contains elements that are name:specification pairs identifying the output folders for each of the build steps.
-The following Locations are recognized, and they should each have a definition (ther are no defaults for these).
+The following Locations are recognized, and they should each have a definition (there are no defaults for these).

     - ve.dependencies
     - ve.repository